-June 28, 2012 by Maureen McCarty, HRC Senior Digital Strategist
+June 28, 2012 by Maureen McCarty, HRC Associate Director of Digital Media

 One study released on the heels of HRC’s groundbreaking LGBT youth survey shows that students who are bullied at school suffer long after the harassment ends and are more likely to suffer from health complications like heart disease and diabetes in middle age.